Cost of Living (Text) or (Video)

 Here is the first stop on the walking tour:

 Plaza de la Constitución (Zócalo): Plaza Constitution is the historic center of Mexico during Aztec, Spanish, and Mexican rule.
-The plaza can hold up to 100,000 people and is where Mexicans often go to protest and celebrate.
+The plaza can hold up to 100,000 people and is where Mexicans often go to protest and to celebrate.
 Today, Mexicans have erected a large screen so they can all watch Mexico play soccer as they compete for the World cup.

 Cathedral of Mexico City: The first cathedral was built on this site in 1525 on top of the Teocalli (the Aztec rack of sacrifice human skulls).
 The remains of about 1800 indigenous people were found in the basement of the cathedral.
 The cathedral becomes more disfigured over time as the ground below settles under the weight of the structure.
 Distortions of the structure are visible to the human eye.
 There is a two-meter difference in the degree of settlement of various sections of the cathedral.